Why do engineers think they are so smart? Some engineers think this because they solve complex problems using a lot of math.

 Further, the greatest minds don’t need an “engineer” label to come off as smart.
 Their work does the talking.

 The best engineers I know, are very confident.
-But, they don’t think highly of themselves.
+But, they don’t look down on others.
+In fact, they have a ton of respect for other professions.

 Why do you think engineers think they are so smart?
 Is there any group of people who you think are the smartest?